evcc-io/evcc/CONTRIBUTING.md

 Developing evcc requires [Go][1] 1.22 and [Node][2] 18.
 We recommend VSCode with the [Go](https://marketplace.visualstudio.com/items?itemName=golang.Go), [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur) extensions.

+Alternatively the extension [dev-containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) together with [Docker](https://www.docker.com/) can be used.
+To open your dev-container Press CTRL + P and type "Open folder in container" and choose the folder of the repository.
+The recommended extensions are already installed and the container is ready to debug.

 We use linters (golangci-lint, Prettier) to keep a coherent source code formatting.
 It's recommended to use the format-on-save feature of your editor.
 You can manually reformat your code by running:

 ```sh